Presentation: Patient requiring mavacamten for the treatment of hypertrophic cardiomyopathy

 All patients should have CYP2C19 genotyping before commencing mavacamten therapy in order to determine the appropriate starting dose.
 This is because patients with a CYP2C19-poor metaboliser phenotype (which can be predicated by two CYP2C19 loss-of-function alleles) may have increased mavacamten exposure, leading to increased risk of systolic dysfunction (a type A adverse drug reaction).

-Testing is available through the National Genomic Test Directory for patients with:
+Testing is available through the National Genomic Test Directory for patients:

-- symptomatic obstructive hypertrophic cardiomyopathy who have a New York Heart Association class of 2 to 3; and
+- with symptomatic obstructive hypertrophic cardiomyopathy who have a New York Heart Association class of II to III; and

-- who are eligible for treatment with mavacamten in line with NICE TA 913 (where mavacamten is an add on to individually optimised standard care that includes beta blockers, non-dihydropyridine calcium channel blockers or disopyramide, unless these are contraindicated).
+- who are eligible for treatment with mavacamten in line with NICE technology appraisal guidance (TA) 913 (where mavacamten is an add-on to individually optimised standard care that includes beta blockers, non-dihydropyridine calcium channel blockers or disopyramide, unless these are contraindicated).

 What do you need to do?